Apocalypse: Dawn of the Dead

 "Hey Andrew, what's up?"
 Nicholas asked his friend, who had walked from the other side of the "Band Zone" to them.

-"Guys, there's something serious going on underground, this doesn't…feel right to me" Andrew said to his friends with a frown on his face.
+"Can't you guys feel that?
+It feels like there's an earthquake going on underneath us!
+And this doesn't…feel right to me."
+Andrew said to his friends with a frown on his face.
 Andrew had very short, peach colored hair and stood at about Nicholas's height.
-He had a muscular sort of build, and could probably beat most of the band members in a fight if he wanted to…he was also a massive flirt with the ladies.
+He had a muscular sort of build, despite being at about average height…he was also a massive flirt with the ladies, which drew the ire of many of their friends.

-Nicholas's eye caught something emerging from the nearby woods, and after a moment he nudged Liam and said "Hey…take a look at that"
+Nicholas's eye caught something emerging from the nearby woods, and after a moment he nudged Liam and said "Hey…take a look at that, man."

-The other teen turned around and saw a group people stumbling out of the woods, looking disheveled and covered in blood and dirt.
+The other teen turned around and saw a group of people stumbling out of the woods, looking fairly disheveled and covered in blood and dirt.
 Their clothing was in tatters, and some of them looked as though they had been dead for weeks.
+Every single one of them had shining blue eyes.
 They stumbled toward the field, drawing the attention of the fans and the officials.

-"Oh wow, look at that, they're dresses like Zombies" Liam said in an offhanded way.
-Nick blinked and said "Kind of a weird time to do a prank, I mean the game's almost over"
+"Oh wow, look at that, they're dresses like zombies."
+Liam said in an offhanded way.

-One of the figure then let out a loud yell that quickly turned into a scream, and Nicholas gasped in surprise.
-Liam flinched and said "OK…déjà vu…that's a really weird scream…"
+One of the figures then let out a loud yell that quickly turned into a scream, and Nicholas gasped in surprise.
+Liam flinched and said, "OK…déjà vu…that's a really weird scream."

 "That kind of scream ring any bells to anyone?"
 Nicholas muttered, getting a bad feeling about the figures stumbling towards the field.